Frequently Asked Questions

 What does “Plastic Surgery” mean?

-The term Plastic Surgery is derived from the ancient Greek word “Plastikos,” which means “to mould” or “to give form.”
-Plastic surgery aims to modify the shape of body structures.
-The interpersonal skills, technical expertise, ethics and clinical judgment of a Plastic Surgeon form a crucial component for a successful surgical outcome.
+The term “plastic surgery” is derived from the ancient Greek word “plastikos,” which means “to mould” or “to give form.”
+Accordingly, plastic surgery aims to modify the shape of body structures.

 Plastic surgery is commonly used to refer to cosmetic surgery procedures, such as breast augmentation and facelift surgery.
-In addition, plastic surgery can also be used to repair the damage caused by cancer, birth defects or injuries.
+In addition, plastic surgery can be used to repair the damage caused by cancer, birth defects or injuries.
 In aesthetic or cosmetic surgery, plastic surgery procedures can be used to alter the natural appearance of the body.
-All Plastic Surgeons are trained in Plastic Surgery, which includes both cosmetic and reconstructive procedures; however, not all Cosmetic Surgeons are trained or are qualified in Plastic Surgery.

 Are Plastic Surgeons qualified to perform cosmetic surgery?

-Absolutely!
-There is a myth being spread by those who are not Plastic Surgeons, which says that Plastic Surgeons only perform reconstructive procedures.
-There are some who choose not to perform cosmetic procedures, however, there are a number of Plastic Surgeons who choose to specialise in cosmetic surgery.
 The truth is that cosmetic surgery was born from the reconstructive surgery experience, which only Plastic Surgeons are qualified to perform.
-Reconstructive plastic surgery grew from war, particularly after World War 1.
-Disfigured and maimed soldiers who survived their war wounds necessitated advances in facial and body reconstructive plastic surgery in order to return to their lives.
-Advances in plastic and reconstructive surgery not only improved function, but also cosmetic appearance and from this practice, cosmetic surgery was born to be accessed by patients who solely wanted to improve their cosmetic appearance.
+Reconstructive plastic surgery grew from war, particularly after World War I. Disfigured and maimed soldiers who survived their war wounds necessitated advances in facial and body reconstructive plastic surgery in order to return to their lives.
+These advances in plastic and reconstructive surgery not only improved function, but also cosmetic appearance.

 Specialist Plastic Surgeons have a Fellowship of the Royal Australasian College of Surgeons (FRACS), which demonstrates that they have a recognised, formal qualification in surgery.
 A Specialist Plastic Surgeon has to undergo intensive training in plastic and reconstructive surgery to perform invasive surgical procedures, including cosmetic surgery.